techie-joe/library/github-pages/quick-start/readme.md

 ## Quick start

-The quickest way to get up and running is by using the `Jekyll Theme Chooser` to load a pre-made theme.
-You can then modify your site content and style.
+The quickest way to get up and running is by using a pre-made theme.
+You can then modify your site content and style by editing the source code.

 This walktrough will lead you through creating a user site at `[username].github.io`.